-On the small screen, Mary starred in one of my favorite television shows, Joan of Arcadia (2003- 2005) a fantasy/drama that was praised by critics and won the prestigious Humanitas Prize, a Peoples’ Choice Award and was nominated for an Emmy in its first season for “Best Dramatic Series.”
-Mary played the mom of teenager Joan Giradi (played by Amber Tamblyn) who sees and speaks with God who appears to her in the form of small children, teenage boys, elderly ladies, transients, people passing by, etc. Each week the show delivered a message as Joan was asked by God to perform tasks that often appeared trivial or contrary, but always ended up positively impacting someone’s life.
+Professionally, Mary has starred in one of my favorite television shows, Joan of Arcadia (2003- 2005) a fantasy/drama that was praised by critics and won the prestigious Humanitas Prize, a Peoples’ Choice Award and was nominated for an Emmy in its first season for “Best Dramatic Series.”
+She played the mom of teenager Joan Giradi (played by Amber Tamblyn) who sees and speaks with God who appears to her in the form of small children, teenage boys, elderly ladies, transients, people passing by, etc. Each week the show delivered a message as Joan was asked by God to perform tasks that often appeared trivial or contrary, but always ended up positively impacting someone’s life.

 “People asked if the show was about God or a girl who talked to God, but I saw the show being about ripples.
 Most ripples go unnoticed, but the show examined the unanswerable question, ‘Where does what you do go, even if it’s the tiniest thing, and how does it affect others?’
 We all put out good and bad ripples.
 I’m feeling shy or sad and I’m sitting somewhere with my head down and someone thinks I’m unapproachable.
 Where do the ripples from the things we do, like talking about each other, go?
 I find that deeply interesting.”